-The market price of our Common Shares is highly volatile and could cause the value of your investment to significantly decline.
+The market price of our common shares is highly volatile and could cause the value of your investment to significantly decline.

 Historically, the market price of our common shares has been highly volatile and the market for our common shares has from time to time experienced significant price and volume fluctuations, some of which are unrelated to our operating performance.
-From November 12, 2004 to March 17, 2008, the trading price of our stock fluctuated from a high closing price of CAD\$2.09 per share to a low closing price of CAD\$0.23 per share on the TSX, and from a high closing price of \$1.71 per share to a low closing price of \$0.20 per share on the AMEX.
+From November 12, 2004 to March 16, 2009, the trading price of our stock fluctuated from a high closing price of CAD\$2.09 per share to a low closing price of CAD\$0.02 per share on the TSX.
+From November 12, 2004 until our delisting on January 30, 2009, the trading price of our stock fluctuated from a high closing price of \$1.71 per share to a low closing price of \$0.01 per share on the NYSE Alternext US, LLC (formerly, the American Stock Exchange).
 Historically, our common shares have had a low trading volume, and may continue to have a low trading volume in the future.
 This low volume may contribute to the volatility of the market price of our common shares.
 It is likely that the market price of our common shares will continue to fluctuate significantly in the future.